Showing posts with label 2013. Show all posts

 The steps down from the bridge to Hollins Mill Lane.

 The Rochdale Canal towards Luddendenfoot from the bridge.
-The Puzzle Hall Inn can be seen to the left of the canal.
+The famous Puzzle Hall Inn can be seen to the left of the canal.

 All the pictures remain the copyright of Colin Green.